Hold out your money. Speak your soup order in a loud, clear voice. Step to the left and pick up your soup.

 While bad sequencing leads to inefficiencies, redundancy, and guesswork, good sequencing can help build on prior momentum.
 It can ensure that your initiative gets off to a fast start.
 It can allow you to seamlessly slide into the larger stampede of events.

-The owner of a restaurant in New Orleans should realize that the Mardi Gras period is going to mean a spike in reservations.
+The owner of a restaurant in New Orleans should realize that the upcoming Mardi Gras period is going to mean a spike in reservations.

 She’ll be wise to keep the carnival season in mind as she plans the timing of such things as rolling out a new promotion, updating the website, hiring additional staff, ordering supplies, scheduling vacations, and more.
 None of this is minor.
 If she gets the timing or the order wrong on one or more of these items, it could turn Fat Tuesday into Scrawny Tuesday for her business.